Revised order of sections and link to the Child Abuse Linked to Faith or Belief: National Action Plan was added.

 - Sexual abuse: within the family or community, children abused in this way may be particularly vulnerable to sexual exploitation.

 The number of known cases suggests that only a small minority of people who believe in witchcraft or spirit possession go on to abuse children.
 However, the children involved can suffer damage to their physical and mental health, their capacity to learn, their ability to form relationships and to their self-esteem.

 Abuse may happen anywhere, but it most commonly occurs within the child’s home.
-Such abuse generally occurs when a carer views a child as being ‘different’, attributes this difference to the child being ‘possessed’ or involved in ‘witchcraft’ and attempts to exorcise him or her.
+Such abuse generally occurs when a parent or carer views a child as being ‘different’, attributes this difference to the child being ‘possessed’ or involved in ‘witchcraft’ and attempts to exorcise him or her.
 The attempt to ‘exorcise’ may involve severe beating, burning, starvation, cutting or stabbing and isolation, and usually occurs in the household where the child lives although it may also occur in a place of worship.